caseyg/awesome/TOPICS.md

 ## agent-development

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - A nano Claude Code–like agent, built from 0 to 1
+*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need.
+A nano Claude Code–like agent, built from 0 to 1

 ## ai-agent

-*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - A nano Claude Code–like agent, built from 0 to 1
+*   [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need.
+A nano Claude Code–like agent, built from 0 to 1

 *   [trycua/cua](https://github.com/trycua/cua) - Open-source infrastructure for Computer-Use Agents.
 Sandboxes, SDKs, and benchmarks to train and evaluate AI agents that can control full desktops (macOS, Linux, Windows).